This is the first post in a four-part series on taking the leap to go on camera to market your business.

 Practice makes perfect

-The poise and confidence of a seasoned pro can look like something that’s in the genes.
+The poise and confidence of a seasoned pro can look like it’s in the genes.
 In many cases, though, it’s the sum total of lots of old-fashioned, ho-hum practice.

 Don’t feel bad that you are bad at it!

-When you’re learning how to be a good on-camera presenter, someone who has an impact with audiences, in the beginning you’re probably going to be bad at it.
+When you’re learning how to be a good on-camera presenter, you’re probably going to be bad at it in the beginning.
 This is perfectly normal.

-What you want to avoid is becoming disillusioned because you’re not immediately fluent, charismatic and oozing charm in front of the lens.
+What you want to avoid is becoming disillusioned because you’re not immediately fluent and charismatic in front of the lens.
 If you focus on your shortcomings, you’re more likely to throw in the towel.